List of World Rally Championship manufacturers: 1986 World Rally Championship for Manufacturers

-1993-2009 World Rally Championships for Manufacturers
+1993–2009 World Rally Championships for Manufacturers

 From the 1993 season until 2006 inclusive, the manufacturers championship could be entered by manufacturers, teams designated by a manufacturer, or by other teams willing to contest every round using cars of the same make.
 All were considered as 'manufacturers' by the FIA and two cars had to be entered in all cases.
 From 1999 the two cars entered by manufacturers or teams new to the championship had to be World Rally Cars.
 Only Mitsubishi continued past 1997 with Group A cars, contesting in World Rally Cars only from 2002.

 In 2006, manufacturers could be of two categories: Manufacturer 1 or Manufacturer 2.
 The first required commitment to all rounds using the most recently homologated World Rally Car and parts.
 The latter required commitment to a minimum number of rounds, had restrictions on who could drive and could not use cars or parts homologated that year.
 In 2007 these two categories were renamed Manufacturer and Manufacturer Team.

-2010-2016 World Rally Championships for Manufacturers
+2010–2016 World Rally Championships for Manufacturers

 From 2010, Manufacturer Team became WRC Team with similar terms although running only one car was permitted.
 From 2012, WRC Teams could only score if a corresponding Manufacturer was also running the same car homologation, however this doesn't appear to have been enforced in the case of Mini and Lotos Team WRC in 2013.

-2017 - Present World Rally Championships for Manufacturers
+2017–present World Rally Championships for Manufacturers

 From 2017 to 2019 no WRC Teams could run, only manufacturer entries.
+This was reverted in 2020, however teams needed to have an affiliation with a corresponding manufacturer.